 For the past 25 years, Joan has designed and delivered local and international environmental education and sustainability programs for both public and private entities.
 She is the founding board chair of SCRAP (the School and Community Reuse Action Project) and the Oregon Green Schools Association.
 In recent years, Joan has been instrumental in creating a pocket community in her backyard–POD49.
 The community includes a tiny house built by Katy Anderson and a common yard shared by their neighbor.

-Billy is the author of the Life in a Tiny House ebook, and he helps PAD use its website and blog to educate and connect with the tiny house community.
-To him, tiny houses and the people who love them are one fascinating example of a larger question that he explores in his project Unlikely Lives: How do people make unlikely choices about home, work or community to focus their lives on what’s most important to them?
+Billy is the author of the Life in a Tiny House ebook, and he helps get PAD’s message out to educate and connect with the tiny house community.
+To him, tiny houses and the people who love them are one fascinating example of a larger question that he explores in his project Unlikely Lives: How do people create homes that help them focus their lives on what’s most important to them?
 Billy’s recent professional history includes marketing and communications work for sustainability, crafts and outdoor adventure businesses.